ANSO 374 US Nationalism, Identity, and Belonging

 4

-wo world wars engulfed large areas of the world and impacted large populations inside and outside Europe.
+Two world wars engulfed large areas of the world and impacted large populations inside and outside Europe.
 In the post-World War II era, with the rise of international organizations and globalization, many argued that we have moved into a new epoch and context in which traditional nation-states will increasingly lose their power.
-These thinkers were proven wrong.
-The rise of nationalist movements which promoted discourses of exclusion and self-determination, at times through violent means, shows how nation-states, their border and boundaries, and ideologies of nationalism, are here to stay as the major geopolitical actors.
+They called it the global age in which the world has turned into a global village.
+These thinkers and their hasty announcements were proven wrong.
+The rise of nationalist movements that promoted discourses of exclusion and self-determination, at times through violent means, shows how nation-states, their border and boundaries, and ideologies of sovereignty are here to stay as main international players.

-This course, through a historical lens, investigates the scholarly debates around nationalism and nation-building processes to learn: What are nations, and what is nationalism?
+This course, through a historical lens, investigates some of the scholarly debates around nationalism and nation-building processes to learn: What are nations, and what is nationalism?
 How are nations built and preserved?
-What role do history, memory and law play in these processes?
+What role do history, memory, and law play in these processes?
+Is there a style or type of nationalism that is better than others?
 How do nationalism and national belonging manifest themselves in our daily practices?
-What is the relationship between national identity and citizenship?
+What is the relationship between national identity, race, gender, and law?
 What role do borders and boundaries play in nation-building projects?
+Due to the vastness of the literature on nationalism, we will not have different readings that explore different theories of nationalism.
+I, however, will teach them as the opportunity arises.
+This class aims to understand what nations are and what nationalism is.